Last Updated on January 23, 2022 by The Noms

 - Newton Arboretum and Botanical Gardens, 17 miles west in Newton, Iowa.
 A great display of native plants.

 Hope after all this info you put Grinnell, Iowa on your must visit list!
+And make your own trip plans to Grinnell!
 Cheers!

 Make sure to check out their sister property, The Highlander Hotel in Iowa City, Iowa!